 I do not believe that priestcraft equals getting paid for bringing people unto God.
 In fact, our own Apostles receive a stipend.
 Did you know that?
 They do.
 And yet I listened to those men through General Conference or through a book, that I paid money for, and I read their words and I know they have my best interest at heart.

 I learned this also on my mission.
 I served in Atlanta, Georgia in the deep South, and I've met so many preachers from so many different religions and they loved their people.
 With their entire hearts.
-They loved their congregations and their followings, and they were earning income, and I do not believe they were practicing priestcraft
+They loved their congregations and their followings, and they were earning income, and I do not believe they were practicing priestcraft.

-In fact, I believe there are people inside our church who are not being paid, who may be practicing priestcraft because they fulfilled their callings with the motive of getting the gain and praise of the world.
+In fact, I believe there are people inside our church who are not being paid, who may be practicing priestcraft because they fulfill their callings with the motive of getting the gain and praise of the world.

 What matters to you in your business?
-Do vanity metrics, math matter, vanity metrics are things like the number of followers that you have on Facebook or Instagram?
+Do vanity metrics matter?
+Vanity metrics are things like the number of followers that you have on Facebook or Instagram.
 Is it the number of likes you get on a certain post?
 Is it the number of comments?
 Are those things that are driving you in your business?
 Are these vanity metrics - not just the money - but how many people know about you and how many people like you, is that what drives you and gets you up in the morning?
 Or is it the true, deep, impact you're having on those lives, the life of real people?

 You can have a deep impact on one person or 20,000, but if you are focused so much on the numbers that you forget about the people, I think you're treading that line of priestcraft.
 It is extremely hard to find this balance.
 I struggle.
 I really do.
 It is hard.
 Let me tell you a story.

-Back when we were all asked to stay home because of Covid19 and people became concerned about the economy and people were losing their jobs.
-I was thinking, how do I secure our family's financial future?
+Back when we were all asked to stay home because of Covid19 and people became concerned about the economy and people were losing their jobs, I was thinking, how do I secure our family's financial future?
 What can I do?
-And I thought, well, I can just go back to web design.
-I'm not earning a whole lot of money in this business of teaching people how to be content marketers yet.
+And I thought, "well, I can just go back to web design.
+I'm not earning a whole lot of money in this business of teaching people how to be content marketers yet."
 But I was earning money designing websites and I know there's a need.
 I have seen so many people requesting help designing their websites so that they can get up and online very quickly.

-So I had the thought, why don't I just scrap it and go back to web design and our family will be better off financially?
-And I prayed about it and I realized I didn't start this business because I wanted to become rich.
-I started this business because I felt prompted to do so so that I could help you.
+So I had the thought, "why don't I just scrap it and go back to web design and our family will be better off financially?"
+I prayed about it and I realized I didn't start this business because I wanted to become rich.
+I started this business because I felt prompted to do so, so that I could help you.
 And if I left that I was not being true to myself and what I knew was right.
 And so I stayed and I launched The Good Start Game Plan instead, which is an e-Course that helps you build a firm foundation for an online business that will be successful.

-So I have today three checks for you.
-Check number one is to pray about your business.
+- Check number one is to pray about your business.
 Pray about big decisions and small ones.
 Involve God in your business, and I believe you will be able to stay on the right side of the line when it comes to priestcraft.

-Number two, think of the faces. before I sit down to record a podcast episode or to write a blog post or even social media posts, sometimes I will literally close my eyes and think of your faces, real faces.
+- Number two, think of the faces. before I sit down to record a podcast episode or to write a blog post or even social media posts, sometimes I will literally close my eyes and think of your faces, real faces.
 People I've met in person.
 Just your profile pictures.
 And I will remind myself that you are real people who actually need help.
 And that helps me to keep the right perspective and be able to put, serving you above earning money.

-Number three is to give back.
+- Number three is to give back.
 I have committed in my business, and the amount may be different for you, but I have committed to giving back 20% of my profits in addition to tithing in any way God wants me to that month.
 This helps me to realize when I do earn money, great, it is going to bless my family, but you know what?
 It's going to bless someone else's family too.

-Those three checks, pray about your business, think of the faces, and give back.
-We'll help you stay on the right side of priestcraft without sacrificing your income.
+Those three checks, pray about your business, think of the faces, and give back will help you stay on the right side of priestcraft without sacrificing your income.
 It is important that you earn income from your business.
 Your income will allow you to impact more people, to serve more people, to give more.
 Remember that money magnifies.
 Just make sure it's magnifying the right things in you.

 Thank you again for spending your time with me here today.
 I am very, very grateful.
 I keep saying it, but I know you have lots of places to spend your time and when you spend it with me, I am grateful.

 I want you to join us.
 I really, really do.
 I have free gifts for you.
 I have things that will help you in your business, worksheets, and printables, but there are other women in this group that need you and they need your support and they want to offer their support and help to you.
 We need each other's faith, fortitude, confidence, and feedback.
 I cannot wait to see you inside The Goodness Squad.

 If you are not yet subscribed to the podcast, please do so because in the next episode we are going to be talking about how to get people to say yes to you more often.
 Whether that is somebody signing up for your emails, to somebody joining your Facebook group, somebody purchasing your product.
 I am going to show you how to get them.
 I'm going to give you one simple tip that will help you get yes more often.

 If you loved this episode, please share it!